Ann Arbor #1

 Alco S2 #112

 This locomotive operated passenger trains for many years after our organization moved to the former NKP Cloverleaf Line.
 It will be cosmetically restored to make it more presentable, and to save it for the eventual restoration back into operational condition.

 Builders Date: 1920

 Builders Number: 52792

-Former Chesapeake and Ohio #5109, this unit served as a yard switcher for the C&O before coming to the TLE&W. 5109 was used as back up until becoming our primary locomotive in 1999.
+Former Chesapeake and Ohio #5109, this unit served as a yard switcher for the C&O, as well as a few industrial customers before coming to the TLE&W. 5109 was used as back up until becoming our primary locomotive in 1999.
 Repainted and restored, this unit now runs like new.
 We plan to keep this locomotive as the primary locomotive on the Bluebird Passenger Train and maintenance runs.

 Originally Built As: C&O #5109

 Builders Date: August 1953

 Former Chicago Transit Authority, this car was built in 1924 by the Cincinnati Car Company.
 This car seats 52 passengers and weighs approximately 76,800 lbs.
 This car was acquired from the Waterfront Electric Railway Museum, and was in the process of being converted from third rail electrical pickup to overhead electrical pickup.
 This makes for safer operations, especially for tourist based operations.